 - Average wholesale price (AWP) is the current average wholesale price of a prescription drug listed in the Facts and Comparisons, Medi-span weekly price updates (or any other similar publication chosen by Aetna). - Facility charge review (FCR) rate is an amount that we determine is enough to cover the facility provider's estimated costs for the service and leave the facility provider with a reasonable profit.
 For hospitals and other facilities that report costs (or cost-to-charge ratios) to CMS, the FCR rate is based on what the facilities report to CMS.
 For facilities that do not report costs (or cost-to-charge ratios) to CMS, the FCR rate is based on statewide averages of the facilities that do report to CMS.
 We may adjust the formula as needed to maintain the reasonableness of the recognized charge.
-For example, we may make an adjustment if we determine that in a particular state the charges of ambulatory surgery centers (or another class of facility) are much higher than charges of facilities that report costs (or cost-to-charge ratios) to CMS. - Geographic area is normally based on the first three digits of the U.S. Postal Service zip codes.
+For example, we may make an adjustment if we determine that in a particular state the charges of ambulatory surgery centers (or cost-to-charge ratios) to CMS. - Geographic area is normally based on the first three digits of the U.S. Postal Service zip codes.
 If we determine we need more data for a particular service or supply, we may base rates on a wider geographic area such as an entire state.